automatic coulter pressure control

 - This is why HORSCH developed an automatic coulter pressure control system.

-How does AutoForce work?
+How does AutoForce work on the soil?

 - The contact pressure of the row is measured with a sensor at the two support wheels.
 This pressure (= nominal value) is previously set in the terminal.
 You can choose between three pressure levels 25 kg – 50 kg and 80 kg (the values can also be adapted individually).